-- Continue to develop new heritage programs with partners including the City of Parramatta and National Trust Australia - Investigate opportunities for activations that complement the Precinct's heritage values - Explore digital educational and programming opportunities for the Dairy and associated buildings to complement the Google Arts and Culture online tours.
+- Continue to develop new heritage programs with • key partners - Investigate opportunities for activations that complement the Precinct's heritage values - Explore ongoing digital educational and programming • opportunities for the Dairy and associated buildings to complement the Google Arts and Culture online tours.

-- Prioritise the pedestrian and cycle path network over the road network through the implementation of the People's Loop Strategy - Improve walking connections from the Paddocks Precinct to Parramatta River and to the east side of the river towards Old Kings Oval and Western Sydney Stadium.
+- Prioritise the pedestrian and cycle and path network over vehicles through the implementation of the People's Loop - Improve walking connections from the Paddocks Precinct to Parramatta River and to the east side of the river to Old Kings Oval and Western Sydney Stadium.

-- Continue to conserve and monitor the highly significant Dairy and associated structures - Continue to use the Ranger's Cottage for Park staff or other operational functions, while considering other appropriate uses.
+- Continue to conserve and monitor the highly significant Dairy and associated structures - Continue to use the Ranger's Cottage for Park staff or other operational functions, while considering other appropiate uses.

-The Dairy and Salter's Farm Precinct map outlines what is to be conserved in implementing the heritage policies and management priorities of this Precinct.
-Further information on the heritage values that informed this map can be found in the Heritage Significance section of Your Parramatta Park 2030.
+The Dairy and Salter's Farm Precinct map outlines what is to be conserved in implementing the heritage policies and management priorities of the precinct.
+Further information on the heritage values can be found in the Heritage Significance section of Your Parramatta Park 2030.

-Figure 70.
+Figure 65.
 Government Dairy, Parramatta Domain, 1844